 This course content is designed to establish a foundation and set parameters of professional practice for health care professionals.
 The emphasis will be on developing the background for the resolution of ethical dilemmas through ethical reasoning, ethical obligations in health professional-patient relationships and just allocation of scarce health care resources.

-HS 4101 Diversity and Cultural Competence (1 semester credit hour)
+HS 4101 Diversity and Cultural Competence (1 SCH)

 This course content is designed to create an awareness of ethnocentrism and a beginning understanding of cultural similarities and diversity.
 It provides the student with knowledge of the concepts of cultural relativity, cultural integration and variation in cultural values, organization and institutions.

-HS 4111L Medical Microbiology Student Laboratory (1 semester credit hour)
+HS 4111L Medical Microbiology Student Laboratory (1 SCH)

 The course utilizes biochemical, morphological, and serological techniques to illustrate concepts from the lecture course relating to microbial structure, metabolism, virulence, and transmission.
 Students also receive instruction on proper technique and procedures for a number of different tests, including culturing, staining, carbohydrate utilization, immunoassays, and microscopy.